Jeff Dean: Philanthropy

 Dean and his wife, Heidi Hopper, started the Hopper-Dean Foundation and began making philanthropic grants in 2011.
 In 2016, the foundation gave $2 million each to UC Berkeley, Massachusetts Institute of Technology, University of Washington, Stanford University and Carnegie Mellon University to support programs that promote diversity in science, technology, engineering and mathematics (STEM).
+The Menlo Park-based foundation gave $22.1 million to a variety of universities and non-profits in 2023 and ended the year with $54.4 million in assets, according to its Form 990.

 Personal life

 Dean is married and has two daughters.